Nalipp/Stat-su/README.md

   xmove Icons svg into seperate file

-  /-- current

-  needs a transistion delay to prevent too many archive requests all at once
+  xadd transistion delay to prevent too many archive requests all at once
-  1. make an animation that takes over the entire screen for a specifed amount of time
-  2. move the animation into style-utils that can be called from anywhere in the project
-  3. implement a button on the summary page that runs the animation on click

-  /-- current

-  organize files into folders

-  click on icon wrapper not on icon
+  1. xmove the sthowAnimationScreen state in SummaryCnt
+  2. xdelete the ListSummaryCnt component file and remove from SummaryCnt and reimplement the LisSummaryCpt in SummaryCnt instead
+  3. xconditionaly display the SummaryCpt only or the SummaryCpt and the delayAnimationScreenCpt together
+  4. xpass a function to SummaryItemCpt that controls the state of showAnimationScreen in the parrent SummaryCnt

-  hamburger drop down to user page
+  xhamburger drop down to user page
   - xuser summary screen with unarchive option for each deleted timeSlip (white background)
   - xchange summray color
   - xextract time format into time-utils